 In the 1950s, music like the smooth swing tunes of Frank Sinatra defined what it sounded like to fall in love — a sophisticated, subdued sound, reminiscent of film noir imagery like slow dances and glasses of whiskey.

-In the modern age, however, I’d imagine falling in love sounds more like the tunes that Dallas-based electronic artist kevtor puts out: a sound ripe with bright electronic tones and layered synthesizer chords that capture exactly the trepidation and excitement associated with modern romantic milestones like sending a text or Snapchat to your crush.
+In the modern age, however, I’d imagine falling in love sounds more like the tunes that Dallas-based electronic artist kevtor puts out: bright electronic tones and layered synthesizer chords that capture the excitement associated with modern romantic milestones like sending a Snapchat to your crush.